-SEC products are updated quarterly quarterly when there is availability of new altimetry data from current satellites (such as CryoSat-2, Sentinel-3A, Sentinel-3B) in the latest operational baseline validated for the SEC processor.
+SEC products are updated quarterly when there is availability of new altimetry data from current satellites (such as CryoSat-2, Sentinel-3A, Sentinel-3B, ICESat-2) in the latest operational baseline validated for the SEC processor.
 There is normally a delay of approximately 32 days after satellite acquisition before ESA releases L2 products (with a precise orbit).
+NASA releases L2 ICESat-2 products in tranches with a delay of 90 to 180 days.